-- 8. Students requesting an independent study course must submit a completed Independent Study Form to the Graduate Programs Office. - 9.
+- 1. Students requesting an independent study course must submit a completed Independent Study Form to the Graduate Programs Office. - 2.
 The maximum number of independent study credits a student can obtain is six.
 The maximum hours per independent study course is three but can range from 1-3 depending on the work proposed.
-These credits will count toward the specialization area requirements. - 10.
+These credits may be used as part of the specialization area requirements. - 3.
 Independent study is not to be used for Ph.D. dissertation research.
-Rather, it is for students to do independent coursework on a subject that is not being offered in IST or elsewhere at Penn State. - 11.
+Rather, it is for students to do

+- independent coursework on a subject that is not being offered in IST or elsewhere at Penn State. - 4.
 The student must meet with the independent study instructor for the contact hours related to the number of requested credits.
-For example, a three-credit independent study would require three contact hours per week. - 12.
+For example, a three-credit independent study would require three contact hours per week. - 5.
 The output of the independent study course must be a deliverable that is relevant to the course and agreed upon by the student and the instructor.